The Infant Is Unresponsive When You Tap: Complete Guide

 The infant is unresponsive when you tap

 Ever woken a baby by gently tapping their foot and they just stare off into the void?
-Or maybe you’re at the hospital, tapping a newborn’s cheek, and the little face stays flat as a pancake.
+On top of that, or maybe you’re at the hospital, tapping a newborn’s cheek, and the little face stays flat as a pancake.
 It’s a moment that can feel like a tiny cliffhanger Worth keeping that in mind..

 What Is an Unresponsive Infant?